What You’ll Learn 🧩

 4}

-This is done in all functions that provide export metadata.
+This process is carried out using all the functions that provide export metadata.

-The header content can be seen in the picture below.
+An example of the header content can be seen in the image below.

-As per the data part of the file, the format requires the first row to contain channel names, while all other rows contain values (each row contains N values, where N is the number of channels).
-To output the channel names, we use SetChannel function, where we also check for export sample rate to be the same for all channels (which is also a requirement).
-If the sample rates do not match, the export will exit and nothing will be exported.
+As for the data section of the file, the format requires the first row to contain channel names, while all subsequent rows contain the data values (each row includes N values, where N is the number of channels).
+To output the channel names, we use the SetChannel function.
+Here, we also verify that the export sample rate is the same for all channels — another requirement of this format.
+If the sample rates do not match, the export process is aborted, and no data is exported.

-To export the data, we use WriteValue function, its body can be seen in the code below.
-This function is called for each sample, which is written to the file and is later followed with the delimiter or new line (if we just wrote to the last channel). write_to_output_file was implemented in the example and will add string content to the output file.
+To write the actual data, we use the WriteValue function, whose implementation is shown in the code below.
+This function is called for each sample.
+Each value is written to the file, followed by a delimiter — or a newline character if the value was written to the last channel.
+The write_to_output_file function, implemented in the example, appends the string content to the output file.

 1void ExampleWriter::WriteValue(float Value)